craigspaeth/jquery.fillwidth/README.md

 A jQuery plugin that given a `ul` with images inside their `lis` will do some things to line them up so that everything fits inside their container nice and flush to the edges.
-It's like google image search but also retaining the integrity of the original images (no cropping or stretching/squishing).
+It's like google image search but without cropping the image.

 ## Installation